Soniuj/Power-BI-Dashboard/README.md

 # Keys Insights & Features -

-<h3 Total Sales & Key Metrics </h3> : An overview of core KPIs including total sales, total profit, total manufacturing cost, and units sold.
+    Total Sales & Key Metrics : An overview of core KPIs including total sales, total profit, total manufacturing cost, and units sold.

-<h3 Profit by Product</h3> : A bar chart showing the most profitable products, with Paseo leading as the top performer.
+    Profit by Product: A bar chart showing the most profitable products, with Paseo leading as the top performer.

 Segment-wise Sales: A tree map visual comparing sales performance across customer segments like Government, Enterprise, and Small Business.